monome/docs/crow/reference3.md

 ## metro

-crow has 8 metros that can be used directly:
+crow has 8 metros, each able to run at a it's own timebase and trigger a defined event. metros are best used when you want a fixed action to occur at a regular interval.

 ```lua
 -- start a timer that prints a number every second, counting up each time